 That's why I talked to our medical marketing team and got some tips for doctors who are looking to build a better online presence.
 Here are their tips to help you create a better digital marketing strategy.

-Our first doctor marketing tip comes from Leah Fraleigh, a digital marketing strategist in our medical pod.
+Our first doctor marketing tip comes from Leah Fraleigh, a lead digital marketing strategist.
 Leah recommends that, before you begin building a strategy, you search for yourself to see how your practice looks in online searches from a consumer's perspective.

 Here are Leah's tips.